 Think about it.
 When was the last time you asked if you could take a picture of a certain site that holds spiritual meaning to the traditional owners of the land, such as at certain sections of Uluru in the Australian Outback or Chief Mountain (Ninistakis) in southern Alberta?
 Instead, you probably took the shot and shared it on Instagram without thinking twice.

-As travelers, we know that it’s our duty to be respectful to any culture we interact with, whether it’s on a road trip through Canada or that big bucket list trip abroad.
-Which is why it’s crucial that we also recognize our responsibility to be an ethical traveler, especially on Indigenous land.
+As travellers, we know that it’s our duty to be respectful to any culture we interact with, whether it’s on a road trip through Canada or that big bucket list trip abroad.
+This is why it’s crucial that we also recognize our responsibility to be an ethical traveller, especially on Indigenous land.

 I had the pleasure to recently chat with Sarain Fox an Anishinaabekwe activist, artist, co-host of docuseries Future History and the newest partner of the TreadRight Foundation – a not-for-profit created as a joint initiative between The Travel Corporation’s family of brands working to help safeguard the planet, wildlife and people for generations to come – on what it means to travel respectfully on Indigenous land and how to create meaningful travel experiences.
 Sarain just returned from Australia, helping The TreadRight Foundation launch that Aboriginal-led arts program I mentioned in this post’s opening sentence, where she too had to learn how to observe the local customs and traditions, being a visitor to Aboriginal territory in another country.

 Through your hosting duties on both Future History (airing on the Aboriginal Peoples Television Network) and VICELAND’s RISE, you’ve traveled extensively.
 What’s the one destination that stands out?